 This video clip adapted from NASA describes solar storms and their effects on Earth.
 Animations of coronal mass ejections and solar cycles help explain what we know, and what we can predict, about solar activity.

-A link to the Australian Government Bureau of Meteorology site.
-The article is an account of the power failure in Canada due to a solar-induced magnetic storm on 13 March 1989.
+This article Australian Government Bureau of Meteorology site is an account of the power failure in Canada due to a solar-induced magnetic storm on 13 March 1989.

 These New Zealand internet sites take real-time feeds on space weather: